 So Roy enrolled in the University of Victoria’s anthropology program, again inspired by mentors in his life.
 But he didn’t even get to the end of first-term exams before having a change of heart.
 During one of his classes that term, “the professor was talking about the natives of the northwest coast and she mentioned that we were all of patrilineal descent,” says Roy, whose ancestors are all of matrilineal descent.
 “I decided that I didn’t want to study there; I obviously knew some things that the professor didn’t know.”

-Lured by a strong pull to his roots, in 1972 Roy took a leave of absence from the fire department and enrolled in a two-year traditional First Nations art and design program at the Gitanmaax School of Northwest Coast Indian Art in Hazelton.
+Lured by a strong pull to his roots, in 1972 he took a leave of absence from the fire department and enrolled in a two-year traditional First Nations art and design program at the Gitanmaax School of Northwest Coast Indian Art in Hazelton.
 It was love at first lesson.
-“I worked six days a week, 10, 12 hours a day,” says Roy.
+“I worked six days a week, 10, 12 hours a day,” he says.
 “I was given a key to the art school so I could go back there and carve at night.
 Most days, I’d get home by 10pm.”

 A bridge between cultures